sanchayan76/Gemini-RAG-tool-/README.md

 ## 🧠 How It Works

-1. The PDF is uploaded and text is extracted
+1. Upload a PDF document
+2. Text is extracted using PyPDF2
-2. A strict system prompt is created using only the PDF content
+3. A strict system prompt is created using only the PDF content
-3. Gemini 2.5 Flash answers questions based solely on the document
+4. Gemini 2.5 Flash answers questions based solely on the document
-4. Conversation history is preserved for better context
+5. Conversation history is maintained for better context

-If the answer is not found, the chatbot responds clearly:
+If an answer does not exist in the document, the chatbot responds:

 > *"I cannot find that information in the document."*